Home » Computer Guides » Computer Tech Guides » How To Remove DRM From WMA Audio Files.

 Digital rights update tool app installed.
 The Launch button is marked.

-Click the Launch button to get started.
+Click the Launch button to get started with DRM removal.

 When you ripped the CDs with Windows Media Player, it created folders for each album (CD).
 And most likely these folders will be in your Music Folder.